 So, I did what any frustrated domestic diva would do.
-I hopped on Pinterest and started dreaming, devising and drawing, collecting inspiration for our dream laundry room and mudroom.
-I’ll be sharing more about the laundry room design process next week, but you can check out some of my inspiration here and here.
+I hopped on Pinterest and started dreaming, devising and drawing, collecting inspiration for mudroom and laundry room ideas.
+You can check out some of my inspiration here and here.

 Today is all about pretty photos and sharing a space that makes doing laundry a joy.
 (OK, laundry is never a joy.
 But being in this room is.)

 This was a bigger DIY project than we had the tools, time or talent to handle ourselves.
 So, we pinched our pennies and hired a local contractor, Chad Williams of Chad Williams Design Build.

 Chad came highly recommended by our neighbors, and we second that stellar recommendation.
 Chad made sense of my inspiration photos and design sketches and designed a laundry room that is tailor made for our family and our needs.
 He was able to take my laundry room ideas and make them a reality.

 I also knew Chad’s company was the best choice for the job once we started talking about upcycling and repurposing and reclaiming building materials.